10 Silent Symptoms of Diabetes You Might Be Missing

-Of course you're exhausted every now and then.
-But ongoing fatigue is an important symptom to pay attention to; it might mean the food you're eating for energy isn't being broken down and used by cells as it's supposed to.
-"You're not getting the fuel your body needs," says Dobbins.
-"You're going to be tired and feel sluggish."
-But in many cases of type 2 diabetes, your sugar levels can be elevated for awhile, so these symptoms could come on slowly.
+Of course, you’re exhausted every now and then.
+But ongoing fatigue is an important symptom to pay attention to; it might mean the food you’re eating for energy isn’t being broken down and used by cells as it’s supposed to.
+“You’re not getting the fuel your body needs,” says Dobbins.
+“You’re going to be tired and feel sluggish.”
+But in many cases of type 2 diabetes, your sugar levels can be elevated for a while, so these diabetes symptoms could come on slowly.

 You’re moody and grumpy